A question that I am frequently asked as a family lawyers is “What is equal shared parental responsibility?” and does that mean “equal shared care?”.

 If equal shared care or time is not considered by the Court to be in the best interests of the child and reasonably practicable, then the Court must consider whether the child spending substantial and significant time with each of the parents is more appropriate.
 The Court will consider, amongst other things, the age of the child, the parents’ circumstances and the distance between households.
 Again, the paramount consideration for the Court will be what arrangement is in the best interests of the child.
 Importantly, substantial and significant time should allow parents time to be involved in the daily routines of the child, as well as significant events, and involve a mixture (where reasonably practicable) of holidays and non-holidays, weekends and weekdays.

-Family law has the potential to craft creative bespoke Orders particular to each and every separated family’s circumstances.
+Family & Divorce law has the potential to craft creative bespoke Orders particular to each and every separated family’s circumstances.
 How parenting arrangements will look for your child after separation is certainly one of the most important decisions a parent can be faced with.
 Finding a family lawyer you trust can help you to consider what arrangements will be in the best interests of your child moving forward.

 Contact our team of experienced Brisbane family lawyers today to discuss what sort of arrangement might be in the best interests of your children.